mxstack/mxdev/README.rst

 ``requirements-out``
     Output of the combined requirements including development sources to be used later with ``pip install``.
-Default: ``requirements-dev.txt``
+Default: ``requirements-mxdev.txt``

 ``constraints-out``
     Output of the combined constraints.
-Default: ``constraints-dev.txt``
+Default: ``constraints-mxdev.txt``

 ``default-target``
     Target directory for sources from VCS.
 Default: ``./sources``